Puerto Maldonado: Infrastructure

 A ferry used to cross the river, linking the main road from Cusco to the towns of San Lorenzo, Iberia and Iñapari.
 The river ferry has been supplanted by a new bridge (the 750-metre long Continental Bridge, formerly Billinghurst, see below) but it still serves many locals.
 As the cost of petrol is very high in this area, the main mode of transportation among locals is by motorcycle.
 Puerto Maldonado is served by the Padre Aldamiz International Airport.

 Interoceanic Highway

 The Interoceanic Highway or Rodovia do Pacifico highway was built to link the river ports of Brazil with the Pacific coast ports of Peru.
-The highway was planned to pass through Puerto Maldonado, crossing the Rio Madre de Dios on a 722 m viaduct, the Puente Continental or Continental Bridge (formerly the Billinghurst).
+The highway was planned to pass through Puerto Maldonado, crossing the Madre de Dios River on a 722 m viaduct, the Puente Continental or Continental Bridge (formerly the Billinghurst).
 The bridge suffered delays in construction, which affected its budget and structural deficiencies were reported.
 But it was completed and opened by March 2012.

 In the greater area around Puerto Maldonado, the highway cuts through primary rain forest.
 Some groups, including the Peruvian NGO Asociación Civil Labour, are worried that the road may encourage illegal logging, hunting and settlement in areas that had not been easily reached before.
 There is potential for conflict with indigenous people who had been quite isolated from the modern world.

+Sport

+The town's football club is Club Deportivo Maldonado.